OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Customizing the RAMDisk

 Initramfs is a small CPIO archive stored inside the boot image.
 It contains a few files that are required at boot, before the actual root file system is mounted.
 On Android, initramfs stays mounted indefinitely.
 It contains an important configuration file, default.prop, that defines some basic system properties.
 Changing this file can make the Android environment easier to reverse engineer.
-For our purposes, the most important settings in default.prop are <code>ro.debuggable</code> and <code>ro.secure</code>.
+For our purposes, the most important settings in default.prop are `ro.debuggable` and `ro.secure`.

 ```bash
 $ cat /default.prop